laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 ```

 ## How to delete data from one to one relationship in Laravel?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/how-to-delete-data-from-one-to-one-relationship-in-laravel.png"
+alt="How to delete data from one to one relationship in Laravel?"
+caption="How to delete data from one to one relationship in Laravel?"
+>}}
 ### Delete data from the user's.
 * We go first to the file ***`routes/web.php`*** and add this link.
 ```PHP